DRACOCODEX/Training/CloudNative101/README.md

+< !---
+Author / Developer: Mike Howard
+Date: 2021
+--->

 # Cloud Native Application 101 Training
-### Developed by Mike Howard in 2021 to support 101 Traning for System Integrators
+Developed to support 101 Traning for System Integrators.
 The focus is on the Docker Engine, Docker Compose, and the installation of some containers (applications).

 ## Agenda
 - Software Utilized